Overview

 RYBREVANT FASPRO™

 The recommended dosage of RYBREVANT FASPRO™ is based on baseline body weight and administered as a subcutaneous injection.
-Please see the full Prescribing Information for RYBREVANT FASPRO™ for units of hyaluronidase for each dose and for any additional dosage and administration guidance.1
+Please read the full Prescribing Information for RYBREVANT FASPRO™ for units of hyaluronidase for each dose and for any additional dosage and administration guidance.1

 Contraindications